 Keep in mind that e-scooters are prohibited on Fort Collins paved and unpaved trails.
 E-bikes are prohibited on unpaved trails, but allowed on all paved trails.

 Internal Celebrations Toolkit#

 Maybe hosting a Bike to Work (or Wherever) Day breakfast station just isn't in the cards for your organization this year.
-Budgets may have been impacted, or there may still be concerns about how safe it is to interact in-person.

 Resources to Get You Riding#